Self-immolation protests by Tibetans in China

-As of May 2022, 160 monks, nuns, and ordinary people have self-immolated in Tibet and surrounding regions since 27 February 2009, when Tapey, a young monk from Kirti Monastery, set himself on fire in the marketplace in Ngawa City, Ngawa County, Sichuan.
+As of May 2022, 160 monks, nuns, and ordinary people have immolated themselves in Tibet and surrounding regions since 27 February 2009, when Tapey, a young monk from Kirti Monastery, set himself on fire in the marketplace in Ngawa City, Ngawa County, Sichuan.
 According to the International Campaign for Tibet (ICT), "Chinese police have beaten, shot, isolated, and disappeared self-immolators who survived."

 In 2011, a wave of self-immolations by Tibetans in Tibet, as well as in India and Nepal, occurred after the self-immolation of Phuntsog of 16 March 2011 in Ngawa County, Sichuan.
 Protests are ongoing.
+In 2016, an 18-year-old monk in Tibet and a 16-year-old Tibetan student living in India both immolated themselves in protest of Chinese control over Tibet.
+In response, Karmapa Ogyen Trinley Dorje said that nearly 150 Tibetans had self-immolated at that time as a form of protest, and he pleaded with Tibetans worldwide to use other forms of protest instead.

 Summary

 Most of the protesters have been monks and nuns, or ex-monks Some of the protesters who set themselves on fire were teenagers.

 Most protests have taken place in Amdo near the Kirti Monastery, especially in Ngawa City, Ngawa County, Sichuan, others in Gansu and Qinghai and Tibet Autonomous Region.
 Self-immolation protests by Tibetans also occurred in India and Kathmandu, Nepal.

 According to Reuters, the Dalai Lama said in March 2012 he does not encourage the protests, but he has praised the courage of those who had engaged in self-immolation and blamed the self-immolations on "cultural genocide" by the Chinese.
 Four months later the Dalai Lama made clear that he wishes to remain neutral regarding this topic and he explained why to The Hindu:

 This is a very, very delicate political issue.
 Now, the reality is that if I say something positive, then the Chinese immediately blame me.
 If I say something negative, then the family members of those people feel very sad.
 They sacrificed their own life.
 It is not easy.
 So I do not want to create some kind of impression that this is wrong.
 So the best thing is to remain neutral.

 When asked by an Australian journalist – in the context of self-immolations to oppose Chinese rule and policies – if Tibetans are "losing patience with non-violence", the Dalai Lama replied:

 No. I think the self-burning itself on practice of non-violence.
 These people, you see, they easily use bomb explosive, more casualty people.
 But they didn't do that.
 Only sacrifice their own life.
 So this also is part of practice of non-violence.